Pin itLowcountry marsh golf at mainland prices, with a slope of 141 that keeps the design honest.

-Old South Golf Links sits in Bluffton, just over the bridge from Hilton Head Island.
-Clyde Johnston designed the course in 1991, and Golf Digest named it among the Top 10 New Public Courses the following year.
-Three decades later, the recognition still fits.
-Old South delivers a Lowcountry golf experience, complete with marsh views, mature trees, and tidal creek hazards, at a price point that the island's resort courses cannot approach.
+Old South Golf Links is Clyde Johnston's 1991 Lowcountry course in Bluffton, just over the bridge from Hilton Head Island, that delivers genuine marsh golf at mainland prices.
+Golf Digest named it among the Top 10 New Public Courses the year after it opened, and three decades later the recognition still fits.
+You get marsh views, mature trees, and tidal-creek hazards at a price point the island's resort courses cannot approach.

-At 6,772 yards from the Gold tees with a rating of 72.7 and a slope of 141, the course is not a pushover.
+At 6,772 yards from the Gold tees with a 72.7 rating and a 141 slope, the course is not a pushover.
 The slope, in fact, exceeds several of the island's more expensive layouts, including the Arthur Hills Course at Palmetto Dunes and the Palmetto Hall course.
 Johnston routed the holes through genuine Lowcountry marshland, and the tidal boundaries create natural hazards that demand awareness of both distance and direction.
-Four sets of tees accommodate a range of abilities, with forward tees bringing the course well within reach for casual golfers.
+Four sets of tees accommodate a range of abilities, with the forward tees bringing the course well within reach for casual golfers.

 A complete reconstruction of Hilton Head's first golf course, with water on nearly every hole and Spanish moss overhead.